ljwitsme/reddit-crawler-app/README.md

-# Reddit Crawler — MHA ISD Assignment
+# Reddit Crawler — Assignment

 A web application that crawls Reddit submissions and comments via PRAW, stores them in MySQL, and presents them through an analyst-friendly dashboard.